kdhRick2222/Exposure-slot/README.md

 </p>

-This repository contains the official PyTorch implementation of "**_Exposure-slot_**: Exposure-centric representations learning with Slot-in-Slot Attention for Region-aware Exposure Correction" accepted at **CVPR 2025.**
+This repository contains the official PyTorch implementation of "**_Exposure-slot_**: *Exposure-centric representations learning with Slot-in-Slot Attention for Region-aware Exposure Correction*" accepted at **CVPR 2025.**

 <div align="center">